mjordan/islandora_workbench/README.md

 * Whether your CSV file contains required columns headers, including the field defined as the unique ID for each record (defaults to "id" if the `id_field` key is not in your config file)
 * Whether your CSV column headers correspond to existing Drupal field machine names.
 * Whether all Drupal fields that are configured to be required are present in the CSV file.
-* Whether the files named in the CSV file are present (but this check is skipped if `allow_missing_files: True` is present in your config file for "create" tasks).
+* Whether the files named in the CSV file are present (but this check is skipped if `allow_missing_files: true` is present in your config file for "create" tasks).
 * If the `langcode` field is present in your CSV, whether values in it are valid Drupal language codes.
 * Whether values in the `title` field exceed Drupal's maximum length for titles of 255 characters (but this check is skipped if `validate_title_length` is set to `False`).
 * Whether either `media_type` or `media_types` is present in your configuration file.
 * Whether each row contains the same number of columns as there are column headers.
-* Whether taxonomy term IDs (such as those used in `field_model`) exist in the referenced taxonomies (but only if your Islandora has the [Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) module enabled).
 * Whether the nodes refrenced in `field_member_of` (if that field is present in the CSV) exist.
 * Whether the columns required to create paged content are present (see "Creating paged content" below).
+* Whether your Islandora has the [Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) module enabled.
+   * If not, Workbench will recommend that you enable it.
+   * If so, Workbench will validate whether taxonomy term IDs (such as those used in `field_model`) exist in each taxonomy field's the referenced taxonomies
-* If using the pages from directories configuration, that page filenames contain sequence separator and warning if page directories are empty [mj: maybe provide an 'allow empty page directories' option?]
+* If using the pages from directories configuration:
+   * Whether page filenames contain an occurance of the sequence separator.
+   * Whether any page directories are empty.

 ## Creating nodes from the sample data